 Abstract: This article considers the role of American International Group (AIG) and the insurance sector in the 2007–2009 financial crisis and the implications for insurance regulation.
 Following an overview of the causes of the crisis, I explore the events and policies that contributed to federal government intervention to prevent bankruptcy of AIG and the scope of federal assistance to AIG.
 I discuss the extent to which insurance in general poses systemic risk and whether a systemic risk regulator is desirable for insurers or other nonbank financial institutions.
 The last two sections of the article address the financial crisis's implications for proposed optional and/or mandatory federal chartering and regulation of insurers and for insurance regulation in general.

-This course focuses on health care organizations' financial decisions in the changing health care landscape.
-Upon completion of the course, students will be able to utilize a range of financial tools and techniques for making value-added financial decisions in a variety of important contexts in the health care sector.
-The course involves case analyses and lectures, including presentations by practitioners with extensive real world experience.
-The course is organized around cases dealing with publicly-traded health care company valuation, valuation and return on investment of biopharmaceutical and medical technology development projects, valuation and deal structure for startup and early stage health care organizations, health plan pricing and finance, and health care provider risk-sharing arrangements.
-Each case is accompanied by background on tools, methods, institutions, and markets.
-Students seeking careers in health care finance and financial decision making.
+This course focuses on health care organizations' financing and financial decisions in the changing health care landscape.
+The course involves case analyses and lectures, including presentations by practitioners with extensive real-world experience.
+Students seeking careers in health care with minimal finance background will obtain a solid introduction to key areas of health care finance and financial decision making.
 Students with more background will extend and enhance their analytical skills in a variety of important areas.

-Insurers’ inability to recover their dues under an Affordable Care Act risk-sharing program is not only impacting those companies but also causing collateral damage in the marketplace, say experts.Knowledge @ Wharton - 2018/03/29
+Insurers’ inability to recover their dues under an Affordable Care Act risk-sharing program is not only impacting those companies but also causing collateral damage in the marketplace, say experts.…Read MoreKnowledge at Wharton - 3/29/2018